philippmoritzer/bd-ml-project/README.md

 $$ P(Class\:|\:Field) $$

 Given enough training data the probability can be predicted based on a given field.
-A simplified example would be that if a bird is in the northern hemisphere in the winter we could predict what kind of species the bird belongs to, e.g.:
+A simplified example would be that if a bird is in the northern hemisphere in the winter we could predict which season of the year it, e.g.:

-$$ P("Northern"\:"Winter"\:|\:"Larus\:fuscus") $$
+$$ P(Winter | Tropes) = 0.7 $$

-In words, if a data point is in the northern stratosphere and it is winter we can predict with a certain probability that the bird is a *Larus fuscus*.
+In words, if a data point is in the tropes a prediction with a certain probability (e.g. 0.7) that the current season is winter can be made.
 This type of classification can be performed using the Flux query language.

 [11, 16, 17]